JuliaLang/www.julialang.org/blog/2022/04/simplechains.md

 1. Matrix-matrix multiplication scales cubicly while memory allocations scale linearly, so attempting to mutate vectors with non-allocating operations is not a high priority.
 Just use `A*x`.
 2. Focus on accelearting GPU kernels to be as fast as possible!
 Since these large matrix-matrix operations will be fastest on GPUs and are the bottleneck, performance benchmarks will essentially just be a measurement of how fast these specific kernels are.
 3. When doing reverse-mode automatic differentiation (backpropogation), feel free to copy values to memory.
 Memory allocations will be hidden by the larger kernel calls.
-4. Also, feel free to write a "tape" for generation backpropogation.
+4. Also, feel free to write a "tape" for generating backpropogation.
 The tape does add the cost of essentially building a dictionary during the forward pass, but that will be hidden by the larger kernel calls.

 Do these assumptions actually hold in our case?
 And if they don't, can we focus on these aspects to draw more performance out for our use cases?